prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-admob.md

 # AdMob Integration

-The integration of Prebid Mobile with Google AdMob assumes that publisher has an AdMob account and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app project.
+The integration of Prebid Mobile with Google AdMob assumes that publisher has an AdMob account and has already integrated the Google Mobile Ads SDK (GMA SDK) into the app.

-If you do not have GMA SDK in the app yet, refer the the [Google Integration Documentation](https://developers.google.com/admob/ios/quick-start).
+See the [Google Integration Documentation](https://developers.google.com/admob/ios/quick-start) for the AdMob integration details.

 {: .alert.alert-warning :}
-**Warning:** GMA SDK is a proprietary library that sometimes works in an unexpected way.
-The `GADMobileAds.sharedInstance().start()` should be called in all bundles where it is used.
-Otherwise, GMA SDK won't load the ads with error: `adView:didFailToReceiveAdWithError: SDK tried to perform a networking task before being initialized.`
+**Warning:** The `GADMobileAds.sharedInstance().start()` should be called in the adapters bundle, otherwise, GMA SDK won't load the ads with error: `adView:didFailToReceiveAdWithError: SDK tried to perform a networking task before being initialized.`

 To avoid the error add the following line to your app right after initialization of GMA SDK:

 ```
 GAMUtils.shared.initializeGAM()
 ```

+Prebid is integrated into the AdMob monetization via adapters.

 ## AdMob Integration Overview